Social Democratic Nations Rank Happiest on Global Index (Again). US Ranking Falls (Again).

 “US coal plants are in more danger than ever before,” Mike O’Boyle, director of electricity policy at Energy Innovation, told CNN Business.
 “Nearly three-quarters of US coal plants are already ‘zombie coal,’ or the walking dead.”

 That’s despite President Donald Trump’s promise to revive the beleaguered coal industry.
-Trump declared the end of […]
+Trump declared the end of the […]

 Read the Full Article